deeppavlov/DeepPavlov/docs/userdocs/slot_filling.rst

 provide a tag from a predefined set of tags for each token in the sequence.*

-For NER task there are some common types of entities used as tags: - persons - locations - organizations - expressions of time - quantities - monetary values
+For NER task there are some common types of entities used as tags:

-In this component
+- persons
+- locations
+- organizations
+- expressions of time
+- quantities
+- monetary values

 Furthermore, to distinguish adjacent entities with the same tag many applications use BIO tagging scheme.
 Here "B" denotes beginning of an